Skin Condition 101

 This one might seem like a no-brainer, but most people *actually* don’t wash their face as well as they think.
 For example, prior to all the COVID-19 hygiene PSAs, how many of us were really washing our hands for 20 seconds while humming Happy Birthday?
 The same concept applies to facial cleansing.
 It takes a while for oils to properly break down and for your cleanser to work its magic.

 What goes on, must come off—and if it doesn't come off, it’s likely getting trapped in your pores.
 That includes heavy moisturizers, sunscreen, makeup, and general dirt or grime from your environment.
-Heyday Skincare Educator Jenni Montoya generally recommends a double cleanse for that reason, starting with an oil-based cleanser first.
+Heyday Skincare Educator Jenni Montoya generally recommends a double cleanse for that reason, which is when you start with an oil-based cleanser (we reco in the evenings) and follow with a cream or gel cleanser.
 If that’s not your jam, skincare tools like the Foreo Luna FoFo can help create a cleansing routine through an app.

 By exfoliating regularly, you're removing that buildup of dead skin before it has the opportunity to accumulate and clog up the pore.
 “Exfoliation is a great preventative measure, and it's also a great way to open up any pores that are already clogged,” explains Montoya.
 “This allows the impaction to work itself out versus you trying to remove it.”